Double bridle: Adjustment and parts

 The curb bit, or Weymouth, consists of a mouthpiece with shanks and a curb chain.
-In USDF competition, the lower shank may be no longer than 10 cm (about 4") in length.
+In USDF competition, the lower shank may be no longer than 10 cm (about 4 in) in length.
 With a sliding mouthpiece, this measurement is taken when the mouthpiece is at its highest point.
 The width of the curb bit is also important: a curb that is too narrow will cause the shanks to pinch the lips, one that is too wide will cause the lips to be pinched between the curb and the curb chain and may also cause it to lie unevenly in the mouth.
 The upper shank should bend slightly outward, to prevent it from pinching when the reins are pulled.
 The severity of the curb is determined by several factors: longer shanks are considered more severe, as are tighter or thinner curb chains and higher ports.

 The bradoon always lies higher in the horse's mouth than the curb bit, and is placed above the curb chain.
 It is common to place the bradoon a bit higher in the mouth than a snaffle used alone, because it is less likely to get caught on the curb.
 However, it is important that the bits do not lie too far apart from each other within the mouth, as the tongue may be caught between the two.
 In general, both bits are chosen to be slightly thinner.
 Although this increases their severity, most horses prefer thinner bits because it allows for more room for the tongue, which can be uncomfortably cramped with two thick bits sharing the space.

 The bradoon rein should be wider than the rein used on the curb bit and in sport horse disciplines is often a bit more grippy (laced or, less often, rubber reins are popular), while the curb rein is thinner and smooth.
 This makes it easy for the rider to distinguish the two by feel.
 The extra grip provided by the snaffle rein also helps prevent the horse from pulling it through the rider's hands, which would make the curb rein shorter in comparison and encourage the rider to over-use the curb rein.

 When using a double bridle, a cavesson is always used.
 It should not be adjusted too low, as it may cause the skin and lip to pinch between it and the bradoon.
 Some riders use a padded crownpiece because the curb places pressure on the poll.